Our current status

 Advice from the MoH

 New Zealand's dedicated COVID-19 website contains a wealth of useful advice and information around protecting yourself and our wider community.

-The government have issued clear guidelines for Alert Level 2 that are essential for everyone to understand and adhere to.
+The government has issued clear guidelines for Alert Level 1 that are essential for everyone to understand and adhere to.

 Advice from the government about what you should do